 All of VU’s clubs and social groups come out to play at O-Fest.
 So whether you’re passionate about hiking, urban gardening, politics, the arts or AFL, it's the perfect opportunity to find your tribe.
 O-Fest is also a great way to let your hair down before uni kicks off.

-Alice Growden, third-year student, Bachelor of Commerce (Applied Finance)/Law, used O-Fest to sign up for a whole host of university experiences.
+Alice Growden, Bachelor of Commerce (Applied Finance)/Law alum, used O-Fest to sign up for a whole host of university experiences.
 She joined VU’s Dictum Society and has helped publish several law-based articles, and she has volunteered for various leadership positions.

 “I signed up to become a student ambassador.
 This position really boosted my confidence and helped me make a heap of new friends,” she says.